Rcoleto-coder/PongClone/README.md

 # A Pong Clone Game

-To celebrate the 50th aniversary of the Pong game, I decided to make a clone of it in C++.
-The game is a two player game, where each player controls a paddle and tries to hit the ball past the other player's paddle.
-At the current level of implementation, the game runs continuounsly until the "ESC" key is pressed or the window is closed.
+To celebrate the 50th anniversary  of the Pong game, I decided to make a clone of it in C++.
+The game is a two-player game, where each player controls a paddle and tries to hit the ball past the other player's paddle.
+At the current level of implementation, the game runs continuously until the "ESC" key is pressed or the window is closed.
 The game is played on a 1280x720 window.

 ![](PongDemo.gif)